aneeshnaik/lintsampler/README.md

 ## Attribution

-If using `lintsampler` for a research publication, please cite our paper: link to come.
+If using `lintsampler` for a research publication, please cite our [paper](https://github.com/aneeshnaik/lintsampler/blob/main/paper/paper.pdf).

 ## License